Skip to main content

 Dead Sea & Jordan Valley

-Jordan Valley - lowest point on Earth (Dead Sea 430m below sea level), fertile agricultural region.
-Year-round warm climate enables winter vegetable production.
-Dead Sea resort area features spa hotels, upscale dining.
-Jordan Valley produces tomatoes, cucumbers, peppers, citrus, dates, bananas.
-Resort cuisine blends international spa food with traditional Jordanian.
+The Jordan Valley sits at the lowest point on Earth, with the Dead Sea 430m below sea level, and it's fertile farmland.
+The warm climate runs year-round, which makes winter vegetables possible.
+The Dead Sea resort area has spa hotels and upscale dining, while the valley itself grows tomatoes, cucumbers, peppers, citrus, dates, and bananas.
+Resort kitchens tend to blend international spa fare with traditional Jordanian dishes.

 Cultural Significance: